dwilding/frogtab/local/README.md

 In the `data-server-base` attribute, replace `https://frogtab.com/` by the URL of your installation of Frogtab.

 ## License

 Frogtab Local is licensed under the MIT License.
 For details, see *LICENSE*.

-Frogtab Local uses OpenPGP.js for PGP encryption and decryption.
+Frogtab Local uses OpenPGP.js for PGP encryption.
+The source code of OpenPGP.js is available at https://github.com/openpgpjs/openpgpjs.
 OpenPGP.js is licensed under the GNU Lesser General Public License.
 For details, see *LICENSE_openpgp*.
-The source code of OpenPGP.js is available at https://github.com/openpgpjs/openpgpjs.